 In case you eat meat: What kind of meat do you buy?
 What do you know about the food you add to your supermarket trolley and about the way it has been produced?
 Antibiotic resistance – why does such a thing exist?
 What kind of a life do animals have in animal farms?
 And, after all, does any „clean way“ to kill animals exist?

 Fact: Eating too much whale meat and blubber has become dangerous.
-Question: Who is polluting the oceans?
+Questions: Who is polluting the oceans?
 Should we all go veggie?
-Could we all go veggie, everywhere?
+And could we all go veggie, everywhere?
 Have you ever checked the prices for fruit and vegetables in a Faroese supermarket, country of origin of the goods included?
 What about environmental pollution caused by transport?
-What about the urban movement to eat local foods?
+And what about the urban movement to eat local foods?

-Let’s assume you are an opponent of the grind.
-Insults, mobbing and slander against Faroese people – where does this lead to?
-Are there only recommenders of the grind on Faroe Islands?
-And does an aggressive attitude will help you to reach your goal? „What if“ scenario.
-The Faroese change the manner and method of killing pilot whales: would that be acceptable for you?
+Let’s assume that you are an opponent of the grind.
+Insults, mobbing and slander, attacking the Faroese people – where does this lead to?
+Key word counter-productive: Will any aggressive attitude help you to reach your goal?
+Besides: Are there only recommenders of the grind in the Faroe Islands?
+Another one. „What if“ scenario.
+The Faroese change the manner and method of killing pilot whales.
+Would that be acceptable for you?

-You have the answers to all those questions, you have an opinion?
-Make sure it is based on trustworthy information.
+You have all the answers to all these questions, you made up your mind, you have an opinion?
+Make sure that it's based on trustworthy information.
 Much has been written about the grind.
 Truths, half-truths and complete nonsense.
-To my mind, taking a quick look at a picture of the „red seas“ and being disgusted, that’s easy.
-Honestly dealing with all those questions: that's far more complicated.
+Finally, an opinion.
+To my mind: Taking a quick look at a picture of the „Red Seas“ and being disgusted – well, that’s easy.
+Honestly dealing with all these questions – that's far more complicated.